menu

 Overview

 Britton is a very small city located in the state of South Dakota.
 With a population of 1,209 people and just one neighborhood, Britton is the 89th largest community in South Dakota.
-Much of the housing stock in Britton was built prior to World War II, making it one of the older and more historic cities in the country.
+Britton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Britton is a blue-collar town, with 36.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Britton is a city of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Britton who work in management occupations (12.50%), sales jobs (8.16%), and office and administrative support (7.29%).
+Britton is a blue-collar town, with 47.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Britton is a city of production and manufacturing workers, professionals, and managers.
+There are especially a lot of people living in Britton who work in management occupations (12.95%), office and administrative support (7.53%), and healthcare (6.33%).

 Setting & Lifestyle